bas080/furver/CONTRIBUTING.md

 ```
 ```

-added 32 packages, removed 1 package, and audited 403 packages in 11s
+up to date, audited 403 packages in 3s

 38 packages are looking for funding run `npm fund` for details